 When writing about your education, list the institution name, degree name, and the years you attended.

 For bonus points, you can list relevant projects you worked on while studying.
+If you want to make an impact with yourinformal education, be sure to present it in the right way.

 Have you completed any certifications, instead of, or on top of your degree?
 This is a good place to mention them.